 The Impact on Breastfeeding

 Duarte G babies are treated just like classic until age 2.
-Then, depending on the values, some restrict and some do not.
-Most follow the No Cold Dairy Diet, which consist of only food with cooked dairy.
+Then, depending on the values, some restrict, and some do not.
+Most follow the No Cold Dairy Diet, which consists of only food with cooked dairy.
 When food with dairy is cooked to 165 degrees the whey is broken down enough for DG patients. www.galactosemiaresource.com has all the newest research.

 Can a woman with galactosemia breastfeed her child, if her child DOES NOT have the disorder?